bormaxi8080/osint-timeline/DRAFT.md

 Canada-related OSINT Tools.
 A list of several hundred websites for investigations related to the provinces and territories of Canada.
 Business Registries, physician search, courts records, public directories, newspapers archives and more: https://start.me/p/aLe0vp/osint-resources-in-canada

 Genealogy and History OSINT.
 Start me page by Cshellshelley123.
 Genealogy websites, AI tools for genealogy, military records, newspapers, history book collections, search engines, other tools and more: https://start.me/p/ek1bpw/genealogy

+HyperBrowser.
+Cloud Browser for your AI Agents.
+Supercharge your AI agents with lightning-fast cloud browsers.
+Seamlessly connect your AI to the entire web — no limits, no compromises: https://www.hyperbrowser.ai/

+Spotify Downloader.
+Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found): https://github.com/spotDL/spotify-downloader

+GrowChief.
+The Ultimate all-in social media automation (outreach) tool: https://github.com/growchief/growchief

 ----